The GJA elections and matters arising

 Some contestants were disqualified for not being in good standing and other related issues, as well as not meeting the 90 days required before the elections.

 Fast-forward, these disqualified members petitioned the Elections Dispute Adjudication Committee (EDAC) under Article 53 (Sec b) clause (i).
-Under Session (a) clause (vi) which states that, “the decision of the Elections Dispute Adjudication Committee shall be final”.
+Under Session (a) clause (vi) states that “the decision of the Elections Dispute Adjudication Committee shall be final”.

 During the deliberations of the Committee, it came to light that all aspects of the constitution towards the election process had been breached by the executives themselves.